danian95/InstDocs/docs/source/instruments/PELambda1050/docs.rst

     top of the screen.
 This allows you to see all of your samples over-layed on one another.
-11. To export all of your data using an excel friendly format: press file > export > .csv.
+11. To export all of your data using an excel friendly format: press :menuselection:`file > export > .csv`.
 Then save to your desired location on the desktop and drag to your USB.
 12. If you are the last one to use the machine, ensure the program is closed and the instrument is turned off.